 The United States government was recently paid $9.1 million in a settlement by 3M Company, a manufacturer of earplugs sold to the military for its service members.
-The lawsuit was initially brought by a whistleblower under the False Claims Act, then by the government, because of defective earplugs that 3M sold between 2003 and 2015.
+A whistleblower initially filed the lawsuit under the False Claims Act because of defective earplugs that 3M Company sold between 2003 and 2015.

 Why 3M Combat Arms Earplugs Were Military Issued